zturtleman/ioef-archive/README.md

 # ioef-archive

-ioEF (also known as iostvoyHM or efport) is a fork of ioquake3 for running _Star Trek Voyager: Elite Force Holomatch_ (multiplayer).
+ioEF (also known as iostvoyHM) is a fork of ioquake3 for running _Star Trek Voyager: Elite Force Holomatch_ (multiplayer).
 It was created by [Thilo Schulz](https://github.com/thiloschulz).

 ## Patches